-Twin Lakes Trail is a 6.8 mile moderately trafficked out and back trail located near Shaver Lake, CA that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Twin Lakes Trail is a 6.8 mile moderately trafficked out and back trail located near Shaver Lake, California that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 good hike lots of mosquitoes bring spray but we'll worth the hike beautiful

 Disfruté mucho los caminos, las vistas son increíbles.
 Y no hay nadie, así que tranquilo.
 Almorzamos en la punta de la montaña, así que fue relajante no tener mucho tránsito de gente.

 This hike is awesome!
 Uphill climb to Potters Pass then downhill to the lakes.
 Quite a few hornets in the area, in fact had to leave because our pup thought they would be fun to play with, boy was she wrong.
 The climb out was steep but once on the pass, downhill all the way to trailhead.

 pretty good trail, we clocked it at almost 8.5 miles not the 6.8 as stated above. pretty good incline the first 1.5 to 2 miles in and first 2 miles on the way out. we did notice a very large number of bees along most of the trail. they weren't much of a problem while hiking, but once we stopped to eat lunch they were pretty much everywhere.

 Trails can be confusing.
 I recommend taking a picture of the hiking trail at the beginning and protection from wildlife.

 Good hike.
 Take a picture of map and protection for wildlife.